June Orientation Family Program

 Family Program At-A-Glance

-- Check in between 8 and 10 a.m. at the Harris Millis Complex to pick-up program materials and, if you are staying on campus, room keys.
+- Check in between 8:00 am and 10:00 am at the University Heights South Residence Hall to pick-up program materials and, if you are staying on campus, room keys.

 - Campus Bus Tours